Stilnovo, Italian lighting design since 1946

 Kunitachi, 1948

-A native of Kunitachi, Tokyo, and initially devoted to painting, Asahara discovered his vocation for product design in Italy.
-From the 1980s onwards, he began his career as a designer, excelling mainly in lighting and creating icons that still delight thanks to their beauty and contemporaneity.
-Having continuously alternated between Italy and Japan, Asahara even worked with Stilnovo, amongst others.
-The pair have recently reunited in the interest of design continuity, in view of the plethora of masterpieces from the past created for the Milanese brand.
+Native of Kunitachi, Tokyo, and initially devoted to painting, in Italy he discovers his vocation for product design.
+Starting in the 1980s, he begins his career as a designer, excelling particularly in lighting and creating icons that still amaze today for their beauty and contemporaneity.
+He will always alternate his presence between Italy and Japan, working – among others – precisely for Stilnovo, with which today he rekindles a thread that was never broken, in the sign of design continuity with the many masterpieces of the past created for the Milanese brand.

 Stilnovo